tkayalvizhi/fun_projects/DLA/README.md

    - The particle starts the random walk from the edge pixels
    - The particle moves randomly but in general drifts towards the center

+  The simluation is still slow, as most of the time the particle is random walking far from the center.

  ### Approach 3
    - The particle starts from a random pixel at a certain "max_dist" away from the nearest aggregated particle.
    - The particles also starts at a minimum distance from the aggregated particles